Error Reporting in Parsing Expression Grammars: Handling Syntax Errors with PEGs

-We implemented error tracking and reporting using semantic actions as a set of parsing combinators on top of LPeg and used these combinators to implement the PEG for Tiny.
+We implemented error tracking and reporting using semantic actions as a set of parsing combinators on top of LPeg and used these combinators to implement a PEG parser for Tiny.
 It produces the following error message for the example we have been using in this section:

-We tested the PEG for Tiny with other erroneous inputs and in all cases the PEG identified an error in the same place as a top-down parser without backtracking.
-In addition, the PEG for Tiny produced error messages that are similar to the error messages produced by packrat parsers generated by Pappy.
-We annotated other grammars too and successfully obtained similar results.
-However, the error messages are still generic, they are not as specific as the error messages of a hand-written top-down parser.
+We tested this PEG parser for Tiny with other erroneous inputs and in all cases the parser identified an error in the same place as a top-down parser without backtracking.
+In addition, the parser for Tiny produced error messages that are similar to the error messages produced by packrat parsers generated by Pappy.
+We annotated other grammars and successfully obtained similar results.
+However, the error messages are still generic; they are not as specific as the error messages of a hand-written top-down parser.